Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: CRES data features

 Even with the successful elimination of false tracks, the first track {\em visible} in an event is not necessarily the first track following beta decay or internal conversion.
 Tracks can be too short or too low in power to be detected.
-The response function that has been developed takes account of both of these possibilities, and includes also the effects of cyclotron radiation losses and the broadening associated with pitch-angle variations.
+The detector response function described later accounts for such missed tracks.